Painting Safety Standards for Commercial Projects: What You Need to Know

 Proper Disposal

-Dispose of all waste properly according to local regulations.
-Never pour leftover paint or solvents down drains, in gutters, or on the ground.
-Use approved containers to dispose of rags, brushes, and other waste contaminated with chemicals.
+Dispose of all wastes per local regulations.
+Never pour leftover paint or solvents into drains, gutters, or onto the ground.
+Use approved containers for solvent‑soaked rags, brushes, and other contaminated materials.

 Emergency Preparedness and Response Planning